On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Introduction

 A key aspect of GW detection from a double compact object close to its merger is the ability to infer about the spins of the merging members, as encoded in the GW signal.
 The observable quantity, effective spin parameter \citep{Ajith_2011}, $\xeff$, is a measure of the spin-orbit alignment of the merging system and is defined as

 or

 Here, the merging masses $\mone$, $\mtwo$, with mass ratio $q\equiv\mtwo/\mone$ ($q\leq1$)\footnote{In this paper, we follow the convention that the more (less) massive merging member is the primary (secondary) that is denoted by the subscript 1 (2).}, have, respectively, dimensionless spin vectors or Kerr vectors $\vec\aone=\aonecap\aone$, $\vec\atwo=\atwocap\atwo$.
 They make angles $\theta_1$, $\theta_2$, respectively, with the direction of the orbital angular momentum, $\vec L$, defined by the unit vector $\lcap\equiv{\vec L}/L$ \footnote{In this paper, we follow the notation convention that a vector $\vec A$ has magnitude $A$ and the unit vector in its direction is $\hat{A}$.}.
 During a GR inspiral, $\xeff$ remains nearly invariant \citep{Yu_2020,Gerosa_2021b}.
-Therefore, one can, to a good approximation, apply $\theta_1$, $\theta_2$ at the formation of the double compact binary to infer the LVK-measured $\xeff$ at a later time in the final inspiral phase.
+Therefore, one can, to a good approximation, apply $\theta_1$, $\theta_2$ at the formation of the double compact binary to infer the LVK-measured $\xeff$ at a later time, in the final inspiral phase.

-The to-date observed BBH-merger GW events hint at peculiarities in their $\xeff$ distribution.
-The overall $\xeff$ distribution is positively skewed and peaked at $\xeff\approx0.07$ \citep[][their Fig.~16]{Abbott_GWTC3}, which implies that aligned mergers are preferred to anti-aligned mergers.
-Another reported feature is an apparent anti-correlation on the $\xeff-q$ plane --- highly spinning mergers tend to have unequal mass components \citep{Callister_2021,Abbott_GWTC3,Adamcewicz2023, Heinzel2024}.
-To date, the origin of these peculiarities in the observed BBH-merger data remains open.
+The observed BBH-merger GW events hint at peculiarities in their $\xeff$ distribution.
+Until GWTC-3, the overall $\xeff$ distribution was positively skewed and peaked at $\xeff\approx0.07$ \citep[][their Fig.~16]{Abbott_GWTC3}, which implies that aligned mergers ($\xeff>0$) are preferred to anti-aligned mergers.
+In the more recent GWTC-4 from LVK's O4a, the preference towards $\xeff>0$ remains.
+Another reported feature is an apparent anti-correlation on the $\xeff-q$ plane --- higher spinning mergers tend to have more unequally massive components \citep{Callister_2021,Abbott_GWTC3,Adamcewicz2023,Heinzel2024}.
+While this anti-correlation was merely hinted in GWTC-3, it could not be better confirmed in GWTC-4: in fact, GWTC-4 may instead suggest a $\xeff-q$ correlation \citep{GWTC4a_pop}.
+To date, the existence and origins of this peculiariy in the observed BBH-merger data remain open.
+Therefore, it is, nevertheless, important to investigate possible origins of $\xeff-q$ anti-correlation in BBH-merger formation channels.

 A pure dynamical pairing of merging BBHs would produce an isotropic spin distribution for both of the merging components.
 That would result in a $\xeff$ distribution symmetric around zero \citep[\eg,][]{Rodriguez_2018,ArcaSedda_2021b}, even after taking into account spin precession of the merging binary \citep[\eg,][]{Yu_2020}.
 A proposed origin of the positive-biased asymmetry in $\xeff$ distribution (also referred to as `symmetry breaking') is a contribution from BBH mergers formed via isolated binary evolution \citep{Belczynski_2020,Bavera_2020,Olejak_2021,Broekgaarden2022,Perigois_2023,Banerjee_2023}.